joncotton/armstrong.core.arm_content/README.rst

 License
 -------
-Copyright 2011-2012 Bay Citizen and Texas Tribune
+Copyright 2011-2014 Texas Tribune and The Center for Investigative Reporting

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.